Madi-Kuanai/CleanArchitectureApplicationSkeleton/README.md

 # CleanArchitectureApplication
 This is skeleton of Clean Architecture project.
-Use for fast boot android application
+Use for fast boot android application structure